 Komodo Dragons

+Unique to the Komodo area, you can see the largest dragons to still walk this earth.
 A walk around Komodo and Rinca islands is where you’ll find them.
 In our opinion, Rinca was much better than Komodo Island, as it is much quieter.

-The Komodo Dragons can run and swim but are unlikely to move too quickly once fed as they are quite lazy.
+The Komodo dragons can run and swim but are unlikely to move too quickly once fed as they are quite lazy.
 So don’t worry too much, but always stay with your guide….just in case.
 Most of the ones we saw barely moved, but meant we could get a good look at these awesome creatures.

+Incredibly curious, they swam up to many of us, returning again and again for another look.
 It’s important to judge the situation though.
 If the mantas seem spooked or unsettled give them more space and respect their habitat.

 Where to Stay in Komodo

-Getting To Komodo
+Getting to Komodo

 A well connected 1-hour flight from Bali to Labuan Bajo airport means it’s a great side trip if you’re visiting Bali too.